adrielepinto/bank_marketing/README.md

 ###### - MIN_PAYMENTS : Minimum amount of payments made by user
 ###### - FULL_PAYMENT : Percent of full payment paid by user
 ###### - TENURE : Tenure of credit card service for user

+# Three Data Insigths

+H3.
+90% of customers using the credit card.

+H5 - 10% of cutomers takes the cash advance.

+H6 - 30% of Customers just use card to borrow cash.